coinbase/coinbase-wallet-sdk/docs/v4_with_wagmi.md

-View our new docs here: https://www.smartwallet.dev/guides/create-app/using-wagmi
+The Smart Wallet wagmi guide has moved to our new docs site: https://www.smartwallet.dev/guides/create-app/using-wagmi